Gerard-Deuner/Final-Degree-Project/README.md

 ## Scripts Descriptions
 ### Datasets Preprocessing
 * #### :page_facing_up: **timecourse_preprocessing.R**
   Preprocessing performed on the timecourse dataset.
-  Preprocessing of the timecourse and combined datasets

 * #### single-cell GRaNIE - *Implementation and execution of GRaNIE at the single-cell level.*
 * #### single-cell GRaNIE Benchmark
   * ##### Correlation Method Analysis - *Pearson and Spearman correlation comparison on GRaNIE at the single-cell level.*